The Short-Term Enterprise Allowance (STEA) gives support to people who have lost their job and want to start their own business.

 If you qualify, the Short-Term Enterprise Allowance replaces your Jobseeker’s Benefit.
 The STEA will be paid at the same rate as your Jobseeker’s Benefit, including any increases for adult and child dependants.
 It ends when your entitlement to Jobseeker's Benefit ends.
 The STEA may be paid directly into your bank or building society account on a weekly basis.
 It cannot be paid into a mortgage account.

 You do not pay PRSI or Universal Social Charge on the STEA.
 However the STEA is subject to income tax in the same way as Jobseeker’s Benefit.
 (Note that this is different from the Back to Work Enterprise Allowance which is not taxable).
-You may qualify for Start Your Own Business Relief provides a two-year exemption from income tax (up to a maximum of €40,000 each year) for people who have been unemployed for at least 12 months before starting their own business.
-It runs from 23 October 2013 to 31 December 2016.
+You may qualify for Start Your Own Business Relief which provides a two-year exemption from income tax (up to a maximum of €40,000 each year) for people who have been unemployed for at least 12 months before starting their own business.
+It runs from 25 October 2013 to 31 December 2018.
 (However if you started to get the STEA before 25 October 2013 you do not qualify for the relief because you had already started your business before the start date for the scheme.)

 You can keep any extra (or secondary benefits) that you were getting with your Jobseeker’s Benefit provided you continue to satisfy the conditions.
 For example, a medical card and Back to School Clothing and Footwear Allowance.